UFC 310: Background

 A women's strawweight bout between The Ultimate Fighter: Team Joanna vs. Team Cláudia strawweight winner Tatiana Suarez and former Invicta FC Strawweight Champion Virna Jandiroba was scheduled for this event.
 However, Suarez reportedly withdrew from the fight due to an unspecified health issue and the bout was subsequently removed from the card.
+They were originally scheduled to compete at UFC on ESPN: Sandhagen vs. Font in August 2023, but Jandiroba had to withdraw due to a knee injury.

 Former UFC Middleweight Champion Chris Weidman and former LFA Middleweight Champion Eryk Anders were expected to meet in a middleweight bout at UFC 309, but Anders withdrew on the day of the event because of food poisoning the night before and the bout was scrapped.
 They met in a catchweight bout of 195 pounds at this event.

 A heavyweight bout between Tallison Teixeira and Łukasz Brzeski was scheduled for this event.
 However, Teixeira withdrew from the fight due to injury and was replaced by Kennedy Nzechukwu.

 In addition, Martin Buday and Rizvan Kuniev were scheduled to meet in a heavyweight bout.
 However, Buday withdrew due to an injury and the bout was removed from the card.

 At the weigh-ins, The Return of The Ultimate Fighter: Team Volkanovski vs. Team Ortega middleweight tournament winner Bryan Battle weighed in at 175 pounds, four pounds over the welterweight non-title fight limit.
 The bout proceeded at catchweight and Battle was fined 30 percent of his purse which went to his opponent Randy Brown.